AppJet

-JGate is a free, cloud-based service, in beta, that can be used to run AppJet applications.

 Programming tutorial

 On August 14, 2008, AppJet released a programming tutorial aimed at a target audience of "absolute beginners".

-The tutorial used the AppJet IDE to provide a programming sandbox for examples, allowing readers to experiment with sample code.
+The tutorial used the AppJet IDE to provide a programming sandbox, allowing readers to experiment with sample code.
 This was one of the first online tutorials to embed an IDE, exposing a complete server-side web app framework inline with text.

 Web software framework

-"AppJet" also refers to the server-side JavaScript framework that powers AppJet applications.
-This is an example of a recent trend in web development, to run JavaScript on both the client and the server, allowing developers to code entire web apps in one language, instead of using a separate language for server-side and client-side scripting.
+"AppJet" refers to both the web application development platform and the server-side JavaScript framework that powers AppJet applications.
+This framework enables developers to code entire web applications using only one language, instead of having to use separate languages for server-side and client-side scripting.

-The virtual machine that powers AppJet apps is based on the Java Virtual Machine, using the Rhino Javascript implementation.
-Scala libraries are also used.